austindash/PacMan/README.md

 I do not own rights to the images or code in this program.

-Most of this program is coded and distributed according to MIT license.
+This program is coded and distributed according to MIT license.
+MIT License:
+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 <img src="PacMan1.png" width='300'/>